hashicorp/design-system/website/docs/components/alert/partials/code/how-to-use.md

 A different color can be applied to the Alert using the `color` argument.
 This will determine the default icon used in the Alert, unless overwritten.

+The “success”, “warning”, and “critical” Alert colors will be read to users before any other content as they include either `role="alert"` or `role="alertdialog"` and `aria-live="polite"` attributes by default.

+For informational or promotional content which is non-critical to users, use either the “neutral” or “highlight” colors as these do not include `role` or `aria-live` attributes.

 ```handlebars
 <Hds::Alert @type="inline" @color="success" as |A|>
   <A.Title>Title here</A.Title>